makeitcloudy/makeitcloudy.github.io/_posts/2022-04-22-OSDBuilder-offline-servicing-updates.md

 ## Prerequisites and observations from the field

-+ Dedicated servicing machine, with the Windows ADK installed, I'm not recommending performing the image operations on your management or authoring node.
++ Dedicated servicing machine (w2k19 or w10), with the Windows ADK installed, I'm not recommending performing the image operations on your management or authoring node.
 The servicing machines does not have to be joined to the domain but it has to have access to the Internet.
++ Was stuck with servicing machine powered by w10 22H2 - it can **not** access the samba share anymore.
+Previous versions of the operating system does not have this problem. (smb share - is the same for both)
 + Access to Microsoft Update webpage.
 + Adequate amount of free disk space, roughly each updated operating system consumes somewhere around 20GB of free space  (including the updated iso file).
 + Regardless of the amount of vCPU the overall update process will take roughly up to 4hours.
 It's more memory intensive and from time to time it bring some level of stress on the storage.